mamoc-repos/MAMoC-Client/README.md

 docker pull dawan/mamoc_server
 docker run --rm -it --name "mamoc-server" --network="host" dawan/mamoc_server
 ```

 If you want to get the source code of the server and host it on bare metal.
 Navigate to [`MAMoC-Server`](https://github.com/dawand/MAMoC-Server)
 for setting up the router and the server components.

-## Test

-``
-./gradlew connectedAndroidTest
-``
-## Usage
-We have provided some initial demo applications together with instructions on how to use the framework.
-Check them on the [MAMoC Demo](https://github.com/dawand/MAMoC_Demo) repository.

 ## Third party libraries